neurodroid/stimfit/doc/sphinx/win_install_guide/prerequisites.rst

 wxWidgets
 ---------
-Get the prebuilt wxWidgets 2.9 libraries from `here <http://www.wxpython.org/download.php#unstable>`_.
-Choose the 32-bit binaries for MSVC 9.
+Get the prebuilt wxWidgets 2.9 libraries from the wxPython site `here <http://www.wxpython.org/download.php#unstable>`_.
+Choose the "32-bit binaries for MSVC 9" in the "Windows Development Files" section.
 Install to your home directory.
 Rename the folder to "wx".

-wxPythor
+wxPython
 --------
 Get wxPython 2.9 from `here <http://www.wxpython.org/download.php#unstable>`_.
-Choose the 32-bit version for Python 2.7.
+Choose the 32-bit version for Python 2.7 in the "Windows Binaries" section.
 Install to your home directory(_not_ to C:\\Python27\\*!).
 Rename the folder to "wxPython".

 FFTW
 ----